 Wehubit manages funds from public and private investors who want to promote digital development projects.
 Grants are awarded to non-profit organisations.
 Thematic Calls for Proposals are regularly launched on the programme’s website.
 Earlier Calls targeted Climate-smart Agriculture and Women and Young people’s Rights, Inclusion and Empowerment.
 In January 2020 a new Call will be launched.
 That Call will focus on bridging the digital gap.

 Enabel is the Belgian development agency.
-It implements and coordinates Belgium’s international development policy and primarily works for the Belgian State.
+It implements Belgium’s international development policy and primarily works for the Belgian State.
 The agency also implements actions for other national and international donors.
 Enabel manages about 150 projects, mostly in fragile states in Africa.
 Enabel has 1,500 staff, of which more than 70% is local personnel.

 Press officer: Delphine Van Durme